54 years for hit-and-run driver that killed 3 girls, mother

 CHIPPEWA FALLS, Wis.
 (AP) — A Wisconsin man was sentenced to 54 years in prison Wednesday for the hit-and-run deaths of three Girl Scouts and a mother as they picked up trash along a rural road in 2018.

-Colton Treu, 23, earlier pleaded no contest to four counts of homicide by intoxicated use of a vehicle and hit-and-run involving great bodily harm in the November 2018 crash.
+Colten Treu, 23, earlier pleaded no contest to four counts of homicide by intoxicated use of a vehicle and hit-and-run involving great bodily harm in the November 2018 crash.

 Prosecutors had requested a 90-year sentence, while the defense requested 22 years behind bars.

-Note: This story has been corrected to show the defendant is called Colten Treu, not Colton.